wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-manage/includes/2-powerapps-share.md

 1. In the **Shared with** list, in the **Permissions** list on the right, specify how the users or groups can interact with the app:

-    * **Can edit**: Users can make changes to the app by using PowerApps Studio.
+    - **Can edit**: Users can make changes to the app by using PowerApps Studio.
-    * **Can use**: Users can view and use the app, but they can't make changes to it.
+    - **Can use**: Users can view and use the app, but they can't make changes to it.

 1. Select **Save**.

 Keep in mind that if you make changes to a shared app, the people you shared it with will see your changes as soon as you save them.
 Although this can be great if you improve the app, it can also negatively affect other users if you remove or significantly change features.

 ## Permissions and licensing

-We won't go into detail about permissions and licensing, but we want to cover a couple of basics related to sharing:
+Here are some basics about permissions and licensing that you should be aware of:

 - Users and contributors need permissions to any data connections and gateways that a shared app uses.
 Some permissions come implicitly with the app, but others must be explicitly granted.
 - If the app uses Common Data Service for Apps entities, users and contributors need access to the Common Data Service for Apps database.
 Contributors also need a PowerApps "P2" license if they work directly with entities.

 Sharing apps is easy, and it's a great way to take an app that you find useful and make it available to people across your organization.